pattonsgirl/CEG3120/Projects/Project3/README.md

    - How to restart the service after a configuration change
    - Resources used (websites)
 4. How to set up Hosts 1, 2, & 3 to serve web content
-   - What file(s) were modified & their location
+   - **NOTE** web content should be uniquely yours, but as stated you may use `site.tar.gz` as a base
-   - What configuration(s) were set (if any)
+   - Document any changed configurations (if any)
-   - Where site content files were located (and why)
+   - Document where site content files are located (and why)
-   - How to restart the service after a configuration change
+   - How to restart the service in case of a configuration change
    - Resources used (websites)
-5. From the browser, when connecting to the proxy server, take screenshots that prove the load balancer is configured and uses the allocation strategy set.
-   - image must include proxy IP (i.e. URL bar)
+5. Prove in two ways that your load balancer is working:
+   - Have your backend hosts serve web content, but with a small but noticeable variation.
+Take a set of screenshots that show the URL bar and varying content from different hosts.
+   - Take a screenshot of your `haproxy` logs that prove your requests are being distributed to different backend hosts.
+      - Include in your documentation the command you used to view the correct logs

 ## Resources and Warnings